UniExeterRSE/intro-version-control/_episodes/06_example_repo.md

 communicating about code.
 Many applications, such as the [VS Code text editor](https://code.visualstudio.com/docs/languages/markdown#_markdown-preview), can understand and render Markdown files in a visually appealing way.
-You write Markdown in files with a `.md` and the syntax is such that even if you just view a Markdown file as a text file, it looks neat and tidy.
+You write Markdown in files with a `.md` extension and the syntax is such that even if you just view a Markdown file as a text file, it looks neat and tidy.
 Beyond this, GitHub has support for understanding Markdown throughout its website and automatically renders Markdown files.
 As a case in point, the